UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 ---

 ## Foreword
 I've been gone for a little long this time, mainly because I took the time to finish the entire book of "The C Programming Language" by Brian Kernighan and Dennis Ritchie.
-It was a rather quick read (I guess C is not a very complex language after all) compared to other languages I've learnt (objected-oriented languages, especially), but it helped me immensely.
-Adobe Acrobat and Adobe Reader has changed a lot since the article I was following in the last article had been written, that JP2KLib also had a bit of a minor change, so I ended up having to change some things and do a bit of debugging by myself to fix the harness, and I will be covering all of that here.
+It was a rather quick read (I guess C was not a very complex language after all), but it helped me immensely.
+Adobe Acrobat and Adobe Reader had changed a lot since the article I was following in the last article was written, and `JP2KLib.dll` also had a bit of a minor change, so I ended up having to change some things and do a bit of debugging by myself to fix the harness, and I will be covering all of that here.

 # Introduction
-The last time I touched this, I was simply following suit along with the article "[50 CVEs in 50 Days](https://research.checkpoint.com/2018/50-adobe-cves-in-50-days/)" written by Yoav Alon and Netanel Ben-Simon.
-I stopped the previous time at `JP2KDecOptCreate`, where my function returned 4, which was not the correct return value for this function.
-This time, with much better knowledge and more experience in debugging as well as reverse engineering the JP2K library, I decided that there were many things that I had to make sure by myself to ensure that the harness would not break.
+The last time I touched this, I was simply following suit along with the article "[50 CVEs in 50 Days](https://research.checkpoint.com/2018/50-adobe-cves-in-50-days/)".
+I stopped last time at `JP2KDecOptCreate`, where my function did not return the correct return value for the function.
+This time, with much better knowledge and more experience in debugging as well as reverse engineering the JP2K library, I decided that there were many things that I had to confirm myself to ensure that the harness would not break.
 I will be using windbg and IDA a lot through this post so please bear with me.
-Once again, let's take this slowly.

 # Implementing the NOP Functions
 I first needed to figure out what nop4 and nop7 could possibly be, as they were both called by `JP2KDecOptCreate`.
 The article mentioned that they were wrappers around `malloc` and `memset`, but I had to make sure for myself.
-I fired up windbg and set a breakpoint at nop4 and nop7 respectively, then stepped forward one at a time until eventually I arrived at the following:<br>
+I fired up windbg and set a breakpoint at nop4 and nop7 respectively, then stepped forward one execution step at a time until eventually I arrived at the following:

 nop4:
 ```
 eax=0ebc3db6 ebx=00000000 ecx=75e1edb0 edx=01400200 esi=75e1edb0 edi=222d65c8